raphaelstolt/lean-package-validator/README.md

 ## Usage

-Run the LeanPackageValidator CLI within or against a project/micro-package directory, and it will validate the [export-ignore](https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes#Exporting-Your-Repository) entries present in a `.gitattributes` file against a set of common repository artifacts.
+Run the lean package validator CLI within or against a project/micro-package directory, and it will validate the [export-ignore](https://git-scm.com/book/en/v2/Customizing-Git-Git-Attributes#Exporting-Your-Repository) entries present in a `.gitattributes` file against a set of common repository artifacts.
 If no `.gitattributes` file is present it will suggest to create one.